Diallo75012/git_sre_agents/notes.md

   Will append to the same report file what was the issue and his advice.
 - One SRE will create a training for staff like a one page easy to read to make the language easier to understand for developpers of this small company
   Will read the files where otehr agents have reported what went wrong and how to prevent it to happen.
-  Can use a toold for internet search if needed to make the report more valuable.
+  Can use a tools for internet search if needed to make the report more valuable.
   Always talk about impact on customers and slo's and positive and negative